YouTube offers nearly unlimited content, so there’s something to fit any need or preference.

 Videos cover topics appropriate for beginning- through intermediate-level learners, including pronunciation, characters, vocabulary and study strategies.
 Many videos cover useful, relevant themes you’ll likely need to be familiar with if you ever travel to China.

-For instance, “How to say ‘where’s the bathroom/washroom/toilet’ in Chinese?” could save you a lot of embarrassment on your next trip.
+For instance, “Where’s the Bathroom in Mandarin Chinese” could save you a lot of embarrassment on your next trip.
 This video shares several different related phrases to help you find the nearest bathroom.
-The phrases also appear on screen for easy studying, and the speaker says them very slowly and clearly to help you master the pronunciation.
+The phrases also appear on the screen for easy studying, and the speaker says them very slowly and clearly to help you master the pronunciation.

 Learn Chinese with Litao